Frequently Asked Questions by Parents

 Can we make a room mate request?

-If no special request is provided we will assign room mates so that each room is occupied by 2 different nationalities/cultures to make sure an intercultural exchange can happen.
-Room attribution takes place right before camp starts, and therefore we are unable to inform you in advance of the nationality of the person your child will be sharing a room with.
+If no special request is made, we will assign roommates so that each room is occupied by 2 different nationalities/cultures to make sure an intercultural exchange can happen.

 Can I visit my child during their stay at camp?